-It’s the same standard mechanism at work when it comes to best vacuum 2020, though the execution is more complicated.
+It’s the same standard mechanism at work when it comes to the best vacuum 2021, though the execution is more complicated.
 So, that begs the question, how does a vacuum cleaner work?
 What mechanisms are in play to ensure your carpet and floors don’t have any unwanted particulates?

 You’ll also be able to understand why the typical vacuum design is exceedingly straightforward but relies on a host of principles to clean perfectly and effectively.

 Understanding How Vacuum Cleaners Function